hardiktreats/Competetive-Coding/BFS of graph - GFG/README.md

 0 is connected to 1 , 2 , 3.
 2 is connected to 4.
-so starting from 0, it will go to 1 then 2 then 3.After this 2 to 4, thus bfs will be
+so starting from 0, it will go to 1 then 2 then 3.
+After this 2 to 4, thus bfs will be
 0 1 2 3 4.</span>
 </pre>
 <p><span style="font-size: 18px;"><strong>Example 2:</strong></span></p>